Leslye Headland

 Leslye Headland (born November 26, 1980) is an American film and television director, screenwriter, and playwright.
 She directed the comedic films Bachelorette (2012), and Sleeping with Other People (2015).
 She co-created the Netflix series Russian Doll (2019–2022) which earned her two Primetime Emmy Award nominations for Outstanding Comedy Series and Outstanding Writing for a Comedy Series.
 She served as the creator and showrunner on the Disney+ Star Wars series The Acolyte (2024).
-As a playwright, she has written a string of plays based on the Seven Deadly Sins which include Assistance and Cult of Love, the later of which marked her debut as a playwright on Broadway in 2024.
+As a playwright, she has written a string of plays based on the Seven Deadly Sins which include Assistance and Cult of Love, the latter of which marked her debut as a playwright on Broadway in 2024.

 Early life and education

 Leslye Headland was raised in suburban Maryland.
 She graduated in 1999 from Staples High School.
 In 2002, she received her BFA degree in drama from the Tisch School of the Arts at New York University, where she attended Playwrights Horizons Theater School.
 Upon graduating college, Headland spent three and a half years working as an assistant at Miramax, six months of which was spent as Harvey Weinstein's personal assistant.
 Her experience during that time is what inspired her 2012 play Assistance, though she has stated she was not physically assaulted by Weinstein and did not witness any incidents.